sifeddinemeb/yuno/product-vision.md

 ## 🏁 Our Promise

 **To developers:** Integration is easy.
 Performance is fast.
 Data is structured and useful.
-**To users:** It’s not just a checkpoint — it’s a microgame that matters.
+**To users:** It's not just a checkpoint — it's a microgame that matters.
 **To the future:** Every challenge you complete helps teach the next generation of AI how to reason, empathize, and align with human values.

 ---